Project-MONAI/monai-deploy-informatics-gateway/guidelines/informatics-gateway-requirements.md

 ## DICOM Requirements

 ### [REQ] MIG SHALL respond to Verification Requests (C-ECHO)
-A DICOM protocol similar to “ping” which allows remote to check the status of MONAI Informatics Gateway.
+A DICOM protocol similar to “ping” which allows remote to check the status of MONAI Deploy Informatics Gateway.

 #### Background
 C-ECHO is often used to test a connection between two DICOM endpoints after setup or when connection issues arises.